javier-caparo/everis-challenge/README.md

  - Add 2 JDKs , check these images as a guide jenkins-global_tool_configuration_JKDs.png

-  `IMPORTANT HERE!!!!!!!! : Dont forget enter your oracle username/password to isntall 2 JDKs`
+  `IMPORTANT HERE!!!!!!!! : Don't forget enter your oracle username/password to isntall 2 JDKs`

  - Add Maven as is showed on this image: jenkins-global_tool_configuration_Maven.png